iCliniq Logo

 Hello doctor,

-Last year my father had a heart attack and well it has been treated well.
-But after a year he feels his head to be spinning, weak, and has fluctuating blood pressure.
-Why is it so?
+Last year, my father had a heart attack, and it was treated successfully.
+However, a year later, he feels dizzy, weak, and has fluctuating blood pressure.
+Why is this happening?

 Answered by Dr. Ilir Sharka